-Incidentally, LuaT_EX allows 16383 separate languages, and words can be 256 characters long.
+Incidentally, LuaTEX allows 16383 separate languages, and words can be 256 characters long.
+The language is stored with each character.
+You can set firstvalidlanguage to for instance 1 and make thereby language 0 an ignored hyphenation language.

 The new primitive \hyphenationmin can be used to signal the minimal length of a word.
 This value stored with the (current) language.